I’ve heard the saying “being a mum is a full-time job”, but, for me as a new mum over 40, it’s actually closer to being two-and-a-half full-time jobs.

 I open the door and little C comes running to the door shouting “mummy” – my heart melts as I ask him “have you had a lovely day?”
 I can see he’s exhausted and so is H. H has cooked tea, so we sit down to eat in the dining room before a quick overseas Skype session, then I take C upstairs for a bath.

 I find a party invite in his bag and fire off a quick text to one of the parents to let them know he will attend.
-I then ensure to add “boy’s gift” to my weekly shopping list on Wunderlist.
+Then ensure to add “boy’s gift” to my weekly shopping list on Wunderlist.
 I wash the dishes, before taking C to bed for his ritual bedtime story.
 Peppa Pig it is … again for the third time this week.